Person smiling and looking down at their tablet.

 • Claims history

-How does workers’ comp work in Wyoming?
+How does workers’ comp insurance work in Wyoming?

 The goal of workers' compensation insurance is to help employees recover from a work injury and return to their job.
 It covers the cost of medical bills related to a workplace injury or occupational disease, and also covers part of their lost wages.
 Employees receive two-thirds of their gross monthly wage at the time of injury during their recovery, if unable to work.